johannchopin/restapify-examples/nextjs-animal-shelter-app/README.md

-# Next Js React Bootstrap
+# Next Js Animal shelter app

-Small project demonstrating the using Next.js with Restapify API mocker.
+Small project to demonstrate the use of Next.js with Restapify API mocker.

 To get started, first install dependencies: